 15 This Act does not open to public inspection the voluminous 16 routine correspondence with taxpayers concerning established 17 principles of law.
-This Act is an exception to the well-18 established principle of confidentiality to tax information and 19 thus, it is narrowly tailored to achieve its purpose to provide
+This Act is an exception to the well-18 established principle of confidentiality of tax information and 19 thus, it is narrowly tailored to achieve its purpose to provide

 1 guidance on the interpretation of tax laws in order to enhance 2 correct reporting, while maintaining the confidentiality of tax 3 return information in order to maintain voluntary compliance with 4 the tax laws.
-To protect the integrity of the voluntary 5 disclosure system, doubts about whether information should be 6 publicly disclosed shall be resolved in favor of nondisclosure.
+To protect the integrity of the voluntary 5 disclosure system, doubts about whether information should be